Things to do in Villefranche-sur-Mer

 The French Riviera boasts some of the most beautiful old towns in Europe, all with their own unique charms.
 Villefranche-sur-Mer is no exception.

-In fact, a day in Villefranche-sur-Mer can be done very cheaply, because the most beautiful part of the visit is simply ambling through the laneways lined with pastel-coloured shuttered buildings and getting lost in the beauty of the town.
+In fact, a day here can be spent very cheaply, because the most beautiful part of the visit is simply ambling through the laneways lined with pastel-coloured shuttered buildings and getting lost in the beauty of the town.

-The beautiful colours of Villefranche’s buildings line the hill all the way down to the waterfront where there are plenty of restaurants and cafes serving up delicious fresh seafood for lunch.
+The beautiful colours of Villefranche-sur-mer’s buildings line the hill all the way down to the waterfront where there are plenty of restaurants and cafes serving up delicious fresh seafood for lunch.

 The Best Towns on the French Riviera - Emma Jane Explores - Villefranche-sur-mer